ClickHouse/ClickHouse/docs/en/sql-reference/functions/window-view-functions.md

 **Returned values**

--  The lower and upper bound of the hop window.
-Since hop windows are overlapped, the function only returns the bound of the **first** window when hop function is used **without** `WINDOW VIEW`.
+- The inclusive lower and exclusive upper bound of the corresponding hopping window.
+Since one record can be assigned to multiple hop windows, the function only returns the bound of the **first** window when hop function is used **without** `WINDOW VIEW`.

 Type: `Tuple(DateTime, DateTime)`